alessandro-fazzi/i_do_not_need_interactor/README.md

 # => 3
 ```

-Including `Interactor` module will make the descendant respond to `#>>` method like
+Including `Shy::Interactor` module will make the descendant respond to `#>>` method (on class)
-a callable object handling the context.
-Moreover any callable object accepting a sole argument can be added in the composition chain.
+like a callable object handling the _context_.
+Moreover any callable object accepting a sole
+argument (the _context_) can be added in the composition chain.

 > [!IMPORTANT]
 > When using an arbitrary callable object, be sure to always return the context at the